NCCA/TextureCompressor/README.md

 A series of demos to show how to create and then use [DXT](http://en.wikipedia.org/wiki/S3_Texture_Compression) compressed textures.

 [Compressor](https://github.com/NCCA/TextureCompressor/tree/master/Compressor) Is a simple command line tool to create basic DxT1,3,5 textures to be used with [glCompressedTexImage2D](https://www.khronos.org/opengles/sdk/docs/man/xhtml/glCompressedTexImage2D.xml) formats.
-This tool takes command line arguments to change the different compressions and will do all valid file files it finds.
+This tool takes command line arguments to change the different compressions and will attempt to convert and save all valid image files it is passed on the command line.
 It requires linking to [SDL2](https://www.libsdl.org/download-2.0.php) [SDL2_image](https://www.libsdl.org/projects/SDL_image/) and the [squish](https://code.google.com/p/libsquish/) library.

 Minimal error checking is done so it may not always work.